ExtendRealityLtd/VRTK/DOCUMENTATION.md

    * `Transform` - A Transform containing the origin of the controller.

 The GetControllerOrigin method returns the origin of the given controller.

+#### GetControllerModel/1

+  > `public override GameObject GetControllerModel(VRTK_DeviceFinder.ControllerHand hand)`

+  * Parameters
+   * `VRTK_DeviceFinder.ControllerHand hand` - The hand enum of which controller model to retrieve.
+  * Returns
+   * `GameObject` - The GameObject that has the model alias within it.

+The GetControllerModel method returns the model alias for the given controller hand.

 #### GetControllerRenderModel/1